Scollay Square

 Scollay Square (c.
-1838–1962) was a vibrant city square in downtown Boston, Massachusetts.
+1838–1962) was a city square in downtown Boston, Massachusetts.
 It was named for William Scollay, a prominent local developer and militia officer who bought a landmark four-story merchant building at the intersection of the Cambridge and Court Streets in the year 1795.
 Local citizens began to refer to this intersection as Scollay's Square, and, in 1838, the city officially memorialized the intersection as the Scollay Square.
 Early on, the area was a busy center of commerce, including daguerreotypist (photographer) Josiah Johnson Hawes (1808–1901) and Dr. William Thomas Green Morton, the first dentist to use ether as an anaesthetic.

 As early as the 1950s city officials had been mulling plans to completely tear the Square down and redevelop the area.
 Eventually more than 1,000 buildings were demolished and 20,000 residents were displaced.
 With $40 million in federal funds, the city built an entirely new development there, Government Center.